Haley Barbour Fast Facts

 March 8, 2012 - In a 6-3 ruling, the Mississippi Supreme Court finds Barbour's pardons "may not be set aside or voided by the judicial branch."

-September 1, 2015 - Barbour's memoir, "American's Great Storm: Leading through Hurricane Katrina," is released.
+September 1, 2015 - Barbour's memoir, "American's Great Storm: Leading through Hurricane Katrina," is published.